MySQL "max_allowed_packet" error

 Solution

 In order to increase the packet size you have to modify the max_allowed_packet parameter.
-Edit /etc/my.cnf for MySQL instance, or /etc/my.cnf.d/server.cnf for MariaDB (in some distros
+Edit /etc/my.cnf for a MySQL instance, or /etc/my.cnf.d/server.cnf for MariaDB (in some distros

-you my find it at /etc/mysql/mariadb.conf.d/50-server.cnf)
+you may find it at /etc/mysql/mariadb.conf.d/50-server.cnf)

 [mysqld]